|South Texas Orthopaedics and Sports Medicine

 A physical examination may help pinpoint the irritated nerve root.
 Your doctor may ask you to squat and rise, walk on your heels and toes, or perform a straight-leg raising test or other tests.

-Most patients with sciatica have compression of the L5 or S1 nerve roots.
-X-rays and other specialized imaging tools such as magnetic resonance imaging (MRI) may confirm your doctor's diagnosis of which nerve roots are affected.
+X-rays and other specialized imaging tools, such as a magnetic resonance imaging (MRI) scan, may confirm your doctor's diagnosis of which nerve roots are affected.

 The condition usually heals itself, given sufficient time and rest.
-Approximately 80% to 90% of patients with sciatica get better over time without surgery.
+Approximately 80% to 90% of patients with sciatica get better over time without surgery, typically within several weeks.

 Nonsurgical treatment is aimed at helping you manage your pain without long-term use of medications.
-First, you'll probably need at least a few days of bed rest while the inflammation goes away.
 Nonsteroidal anti-inflammatory drugs such as ibuprofen, aspirin, or muscle relaxants may also help.
 In addition, you may find it soothing to put gentle heat or cold on your painful muscles.
+It is important that you continue to move.
+Do not remain in bed, as too much rest may cause other parts of the body to feel discomfort.

 Find positions that are comfortable, but be as active as possible.
 Motion helps to reduce inflammation.
 Most of the time, your condition will get better within a few weeks.

-Sometimes, your doctor may inject your spine area with a cortisone-like drug.
+Sometimes, your doctor may inject your spinal area with a cortisone-like drug.

-As soon as possible, start physical therapy with stretching exercises so you can resume your physical activities without sciatica pain.
-To start, your doctor may want you to take short walks.
+As soon as possible, start stretching exercises so you can resume your physical activities without sciatica pain.
+Your doctor may want you to take short walks and may prescribe physical therapy.

 You might need surgery if you still have disabling leg pain after 3 months or more of nonsurgical treatment.
-A part of the herniated disk may be removed to stop it from pressing on your nerve.
+A part of your surgery, your herniated disk may be removed to stop it from pressing on your nerve.

 The surgery (laminotomy with discectomy) may be done under local, spinal, or general anesthesia.
-You have a 90% chance of successful surgery if most of the pain is in your leg.
+This surgery is usually very successful at relieving pain, particularly if most of the pain is in your leg.

 Following treatment for sciatica, you will probably be able to resume your normal lifestyle and keep your pain under control.
-However, it's always possible for your disk to rupture again.
-This happens to about 5% of people with sciatica.
+However, it is always possible for your disk to rupture again.

 The American Academy of Orthopaedic Surgeons